In a newly integrated Bronx neighbourhood in 1960s New York, Ritchie (Ken Wahl) leads the Italian American gang ‘The Wanderers’.

 Like Mean Streets and American Graffiti before it, The Wanderers is loaded with classic doo-wop and rock n’ roll music, most notably The Four Seasons and Dion.
 This helps to give the film’s sense of period detail an even stronger feel.

-Late in the film, as Ritchie questions what to do with his life, he wanders into a Greenwich Village bar and sees Bob Dylan singing.
+Late in the film, as Ritchie questions what to do with his life, he wanders into a Greenwich Village bar and sees Bob Dylan singing (not shown on screen).

 Of its stars, only Karen Allen really went on to bigger if not necessarily better things, playing the love interest in Raiders of the Lost Ark (1981) and Starman.